-We were lucky enough to be invited to review Bluestone Wales.
+We were lucky enough to be invited to review the Bluestone Wales holiday destination.
 We had a four-night mid-week stay free of charge to allow us to do so.

 Booking activities at Bluestone Wales

-Once our stay had been booked for us, I received a booking confirmation email.
+Once our stay had been booked for us, I received a booking confirmation email from Bluestone Wales.
 The email contained a link, through which I was able to book additional activities and services.
 For example, outdoor activities and buggies could be added to our booking at any time.
 This made it particularly convenient to add activities to our order both before travelling and during our stay.

 Arrival and check-in